 Valley College has preselected a limited number of 100-level courses that an incoming student may test out of and earn an Advanced Standing (AS) grade.
 A list of the courses that are eligible for Advanced Standing is available from the Admissions Department.
 Advanced Standing tests are similar to the tests that are administered during each of the courses.
 There is a minimal fee of twenty-five dollars per test (\$25.00) collected before the student takes the test.
 The fee is nonrefundable.
 Students must take the test(s) at Valley College.
 Students are granted Advanced Standing for the most advanced test if they earn a minimum grade of 70 percent on the test.
-A student who takes the advanced standing test for a core NUR course that is eligible for an Advanced Standing Test must earn a score of 78% or higher on this test to receive the AS status for that course.
-All NUR courses that contain a clinical component to the course are not eligible for Advanced Standing Tests.
+A Practical Nursing student (Cleveland/Fairlawn) who takes the advanced standing test for a the NUR119 course must earn a score of 78% or higher on this test to receive the AS status for that course.
 Valley College has an academic integrity policy that is enforced during monitored/proctored Advanced Standing Exams.
 Applicants who violate this policy will not be accepted in the program and could be prohibited from testing/enrolling in any Valley College program.